menghanhui/r3bl.blog/_posts/2014-10-30-get-free-office365-license.markdown

 ---
-author: mrr3bl
+author: Aleksandar Todorović
 comments: true
 date: 2014-10-30 17:40:30+00:00
 layout: post
 slug: get-free-office365-license
 title: Get Office 365 License For Free!
 [A Little Contest]
-wordpress_id: 154
-categories:
+categories: en
-- About me
-- Cyber Security
-- Human Hacking
-- Linux
-- Projects
 tags:
-- contest
-- free license
-- Office 365
+- projects
-- Office 365 Home Plus license
-- Office suite
+- microsoft
-- short story contest
+- personal
-- software giveaway
+- linux
 ---

 So, even though I'm a regular Linux user, I use Microsoft's software whenever I need them.
 I've bought an Office 365 Home Plus license in July of this year.
 So, what did I get with it?
 I got five Home subscriptions, each one with a licensed Office suite, 1 TB of OneDrive space and some premium Skype minutes (I can't remember how many exactly).
 The license expires in July, but I will renew it as soon as it expires.